top of page

 We’re very familiar with these programs here at Lighter Capital; we’ve funded companies that have graduated from all of the prominent accelerators.
 Not only that, but Lighter Capital’s own founder Andy Sack was formerly the managing director of Techstars Seattle.
 (Techstars Seattle is now run by Chris DeVore, who is a partner with Andy in Founders’ Co-op, one of the largest incubators in Seattle.)

 With this background, let’s cut to the chase and discuss a few things you need to know about joining an accelerator.
-Here’s our answers to 5 common questions asked by entrepreneurs contemplating taking the plunge.
+Below, we answer 5 common questions asked by entrepreneurs contemplating taking the plunge.

 The main benefit of accelerators is the network of connected people — like-minded folks who are also trying to grow their companies and facing many of the same issues you are.
 This community usually thrives even after graduation from the 10-12 week program, forming the basis of a powerful network.